pulumi/docs/content/webinars/armory-continuos-delivery-for-infrastructure/index.md

 ---
 # Name of the webinar.
 title: "Armory + Pulumi: Continuous Delivery for your IaC"
-meta_desc: "Learn how the Pulumi plugin for Spinnaker to simplify your deployments by having infrastructure and application code in a single workflow."
+meta_desc: "Learn how the Pulumi plugin for Spinnaker simplifies your deployments by having infrastructure and application code in a single workflow."

 # A featured webinar will display first in the list.
 featured: false